 Read on to learn about the different types of calcification, including their symptoms, causes, and treatments.

-Depending on the location, calcification can be a sign of:
+Depending on the location, calcification can indicate:

 - tissue repair

 Each type of calcification has its own characteristics, management, and treatment, depending on where in the body it occurs and what the cause is.